 What Is an HDI PCB?

 The HDI application is one of the fastest-growing technologies today.
-HDI stands for High-Density Interconnect.
-The HDI PCB comes with multiple numbers of interconnections enclosed within a small space.
+HDI PCB’s stands for High-Density Interconnect Printed Circuit Boards.
 So, it results in the reduction of a circuit board.
 Moreover, there’s little space between the PCB components, making the board space smaller—although the board functionally isn’t affected.

 In other words, a PCB with about 120 – 160 pins per square inch is an HDI PCB.
 So, the design of the HDI integrates versatile routing and density component placement.
 Also, it’s essential to know that HDI made the microvia technology famous and it’s perfectly ideal for blind vias, microvias, and buried vias.